-At SUWS of the Carolinas, we firmly believe that our students are not the only ones who should be fostering positive changes in their lives, but also that their family members should be as well.
+At SUWS of the Carolinas, we firmly believe that our students are not the only ones who should be fostering positive changes in their lives and that their family members should be as well.
 As our students go through this transformative process, we encourage family members to do the same.

-- Phone Calls & Letters: Integral aspects of parental involvement at SUWS of the Carolinas are weekly phone calls with their child’s therapist and the exchange of letters with their child.
-In the weekly calls therapists provide updates on a child’s progress, direct treatment planning, address relevant family dynamics, and give recommendations and support for continuing care once a child completes the program.
-Weekly letters are also discussed on these calls and they are used to promote open and effective communication between parent and child.
+- Phone calls and letters: Weekly phone calls with their child’s therapist and the exchange of letters with their child are integral aspects of parental involvement at SUWS of the Carolinas.
+In the weekly calls, therapists provide updates on a child’s progress, direct treatment planning, address relevant family dynamics, and give recommendations for continuing care once a child completes the program.
+Weekly letters are also discussed on these calls, and they are used to promote open and effective communication between parent and child.